 Happenings

 BSC has guided the Town of Bolton and worked in partnership with the Master Plan Steering Committee to update the Town’s Master Plan.
 The updated Master Plan included elements required by M.G.L.c.41, §81D and ensured consistency with regional planning efforts.
-A robust public engagement process including an interactive mapping exercise, charette, and online survey helped…Read MoreWorcester Miyawaki Forest
+A robust public engagement process including an interactive mapping exercise, charette, and online survey helped…Read MoreBuilding Community Resilience Through Planting Miyawaki Forests

-The City of Worcester was recently awarded a grant through the Commonwealth’s Municipal Vulnerability Preparedness (MVP) Program, administered by the MA Executive Office of Energy and Environmental Affairs.
-BSC planners and landscape architects are assisting the City with the design and planting of two Miyawaki Forests as well as the design of two additional CoolPockets…Read MoreShores of Change: Climate Resiliency Outreach for Coastal Floodplains and Wetlands
+The City of Worcester was awarded a grant through the Commonwealth’s Municipal Vulnerability Preparedness (MVP) Program, administered by the MA Executive Office of Energy and Environmental Affairs (EEA).
+BSC planners and landscape architects assisted the City with the design and planting of two Miyawaki Forests, as well as the design of two additional CoolPockets –…Read MoreShores of Change: Climate Resiliency Outreach for Coastal Floodplains and Wetlands

 BSC worked with the Massachusetts Department of Environmental Protection and the Massachusetts Office of Coastal Zone Management to develop effective and visually engaging multimedia products to explain: Purpose and functionality of coastal floodplains How they support climate resilience, and prevent or minimize storm damage and flooding Why protecting and restoring coastal floodplains is crucially important…Read MoreStow Acres Climate Resilience Master Plan

 The Stow Acres Climate Resilience Master Plan manages the challenges of a changing climate by restoring hydrological function, ecological diversity, and natural resource management in Stow, MA.
-In developing the plan, BSC incorporated Nature-based Solutions (NbS) with the following goals in mind: Increasing the property’s ecological diversity Replacing the driving range on the golf course…Read MoreMunicipal Vulnerability Preparedness Planning
+In developing the plan, BSC incorporated Nature-based Solutions (NbS) with the following goals in mind: Increasing the property’s ecological diversity Replacing the driving range on the golf course…Read MoreGreening Lord Pond Plaza

 BSC Group led a multi-disciplinary team to complete an Ecological Climate Resiliency and Carbon Planning and Assessment effort, made possible through the Municipal Vulnerability Preparedness (MVP) program.
 The project aimed to assess and analyze ecological resources and provided recommendations with attention to Nature-based Solutions (NbS) in the Towns of Bolton and Harvard and the Devens…Read MoreAmesbury Open Space and Recreation Plan (MVP)